ForthHub/discussion/README.md

 switch from "Private" to "Public" here: https://github.com/orgs/ForthHub/people

-There is a list or Forth libraries and tools here: https://github.com/orgs/ForthHub/teams/libraries/repositories
+There is a list of Forth libraries and tools here: https://github.com/orgs/ForthHub/teams/libraries/repositories

 And a more complete list of Forth repositories here: